FGA Notes @11G

 Do not issue the

-statement from a policy handler.
-Doing so can raise theORA-28144: Failed to execute fine-grained audit handler
+DBMS_FGA.ENABLE_POLICYorDBMS_FGA.DISABLE_POLICYstatement from a policy handler.
+Doing so can raise theORA-28144: Failed to execute fine-grained audit handlererror.

 -